CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 2. Isolated
 3. Concise.

+Meanwhile at work: The sky is falling, we have no customers, and whoever looks at this codebase would be horrified

+# Advanced Beginner
 ## Testing takes too long, its not worth it

 **Have you ever heard the expression testing takes too long?
 Well, in this phase, that was my issue** For the first three months of my unit